quietui/quiet/docs/sponsor.md

   <summary>Can I use this library with a micro frontend?</summary>
   Because custom elements are registered globally, I don't recommend using Quiet in a micro frontend architecture <em>unless</em> you move it to the top of the stack.
 Avoid loading the library multiple times, as this will cause version conflicts and load more code than is necessary.
 </details>

-Don't see your question above?
-[Ask it here!](https://github.com/quietui/quiet/discussions)

 <small class="copyright">
   Quiet UI is product of A Beautiful Site, LLC